Recent Diversity, Equity and Inclusion Efforts Reflect School's Commitment

 Another initiative is attempting to further diversity and inclusion efforts related to the University's large international population.
 The Whitman School is working on a task team to help improve engagement with international students by looking for ways to join with corporate partners to provide these students with more opportunities for work experience in the U.S.

-"Our international students are being excluded from internships and opportunities for full-time hire because of their status.
+"Our international students are being excluded from internships and opportunities for full-time hire because of their visa status.
 That’s not likely to change, and we don’t have control over that," says Crawford.
 "So, we need to be innovative in how we can develop programs and corporate partnerships that use and develop their skills in the short term."

 Crawford recently took on several student interns in the Dean’s Office, including one international student.
 All of the interns were selected from traditionally underrepresented groups based on their "passion for inclusion, leadership and diversity."
 According to Crawford, they are inclusion leaders assisting with programming, as well as educating the community through demographic and population statistics.